Logickin-Lambda/sunvox_3xlog/src/fundamental/common_type_conversion.md

 # ADC and DAC

-> This was the original chapter of "Common Type Conversion", and I didn't realize that I actually made DAC and ADC at that time, resulting in a weird title.

 ## Overview
 In some situations, it is more connivent to process data either in integer or binary form, while the input is not always the one you prefer; therefore, we need to know how to convert the data type to each others.